kanaka/mal/process/guide.md

   * `meta`: this takes a single mal function/list/vector/hash-map argument and returns the value of the metadata attribute.
   * `with-meta`: this function takes two arguments.
-The first argument is a mal function/list/vector/hash-map and the second argument is another mal value/type to set as metadata.
-A copy of the mal function is returned that has its `meta` attribute set to the second argument.
-    Note that it is important that the environment and macro attribute of mal function are retained when it is copied.
+The first argument is a mal value and the second argument is another mal value/type to set as metadata.
+A copy of the mal value is returned that has its `meta` attribute set to the second argument.
+Note that when copying a mal function, it is important that the environment and macro attribute are retained.
   * Add a reader-macro that expands the token "^" to return a new list that contains the symbol "with-meta" and the result of reading the next next form (2nd argument) (`read_form`) and the next form (1st argument) in that order
     (metadata comes first with the ^ macro and the function second).
-  * If you implemented as `defmacro!` to mutate an existing function without copying it, you can now use the function copying mechanism used for metadata to make functions immutable even in the defmacro! case...
+  * If you implemented `defmacro!` as mutating an existing function without copying it, you can now use the function copying mechanism used for metadata to make functions immutable even in the defmacro! case...